rapidsms/rapidsms/docs/tutorial/tutorial04.rst

     }

 URLs:
-    Add a URL definition for the messaging URL that you configured in your Tropo app on the Tropo site.
+    Tropo will be making HTTP requests to your RapidSMS site, so you'll need to configure a URL for it to call.
+Edit your site's top-level urls.py file, and add a URL definition for the messaging URL that you configured in your Tropo app on the Tropo site.
 It should call the Tropo backend's view for receiving messages (``rtropo.views.message_received``),
     and pass the name of the backend you used in :setting:`INSTALLED_BACKENDS`.
-    The URL pattern should match the URL you configured at Tropo, like this:
+    The URL pattern should match the URL you configured at Tropo.
+For example, if you configured the URL ``https://yourhost.example.com/tropo/`` in your Tropo app, then configure a Django URL like this:

 .. code-block:: python